 Abby Steiner Remains on Bowerman Watch List

-LEXINGTON, Ky. — Kentucky track & field senior sprinter Abby Steiner has been named to The Bowerman Award Watch List in the pre-conference championship update by the United States Track & Field and Cross Country Coaches Association for her top times in the 200- and 100-meter races on the world stage.
+LEXINGTON, Ky. — Kentucky track & field senior sprinter Abby Steiner has been named to The Bowerman Award Watch List by the United States Track & Field and Cross Country Coaches Association for her top times in the 200- and 100-meter races on the world stage.

 The USTFCCCA announced a 10-person watch list for The Bowerman, which takes into consideration both the indoor and outdoor seasons.
 This year’s finalists will be announced in June.

-This is Steiner’s 10th appearance on The Bowerman watch list in her career after appearing on the preseason watch list in January, five watch list updates since then and four during the 2020-21 season.
+This is Steiner’s ninth appearance on The Bowerman watch list after appearing on the preseason watch list in January and in four watch list updates since then.

 Steiner’s Bowerman watch list debut was on March 3, 2021, five days after breaking the then-Southeastern Conference record in the women’s indoor 200 meters with a blazing 22.41 preliminary run.